simranmisra18/Traffic-Time-Series-Forecasting/README.md

  prediction accuracy of the autoregressive model, with lower MSE indicating better performance.

  ## Results
- Weachieved the final training loss of 0.0013, and the final MSE for the validation is 0.0018, which would indicate a low error on validation data.
+ We achieved the final training loss of 0.0013, and the final MSE for the validation is 0.0018, which would indicate a low error on validation data.
 This score indicates the model’s effectiveness in capturing trajectory trends, making it suitable for testing on unseen data, which would be the test data.
-Below are the predicted versus actual trajectories for the three trajectory instances (0, 1, 2) from the validation dataset.
-Figure 1 shows the plots that illustrate the model’s accuracy in predicting trajectory paths over time and provide insight into its ability to track the true trajectory of traffic flow data.
- Each plot was saved as a PNG file with dimensions 4x4 inches and a resolution of 200 DPI